alanouloube/unicorn_note/README.md

 # Unicorn_note with Symfony 3.2.*

 Hello!
-This repository holds the code and script for the Symfony project name Aqua_note.
+This repository holds the code and script for the Symfony project name Unicorn_note.

 ## Setup